Footpath: Open Spaces Society

 Stepping stones in the River Rothay, Lake District, England.

 The Open Spaces Society is a charitable British organisation that works to protect public rights of way and open spaces in the United Kingdom, such as common land and village greens.
 It is Britain's oldest national conservation body.
-The society was founded as the Commons Preservation Society and merged with the National Footpaths Society in 1899, and adopted their present name.
+The society was founded as the Commons Preservation Society and merged with the National Footpaths Society in 1899, and adopted its present name.

 Much of the Open Spaces Society's work is concerned with the preservation and creation of public paths.
 Before the introduction of definitive maps of public paths in the early 1950s, the public did not know where paths were, and the Open Spaces Society helped the successful campaign for paths to be shown on Ordnance Survey maps.
 It advises the Department for Environment, Food and Rural Affairs and National Assembly for Wales on applications for works on common land.
 Local authorities are legally required to consult the society whenever there is a proposal to alter the route of a public right of way.

 The Ramblers are another British organisation concerned with the protection of footpaths.